-To obtain an analytical estimate of the Wigner negativity, we make the following approximations. first, we keep only the interference contribution, Eq.~\eqref{eq:int_part_sc_wigner}, and drop the two Gaussian bells terms in Eq.~\eqref{eq:bell_part_sc_wigner}.
-We discuss the regime of validity of this simplification in the end of this section.
+To obtain an analytical estimate of the Wigner negativity, we make the following approximations.
+First, we keep only the interference contribution Eq.~\eqref{eq:int_part_sc_wigner}, and drop the two Gaussian bell terms in Eq.~\eqref{eq:bell_part_sc_wigner}.
+We discuss the regime of validity of this simplification in the end of this appendix.
 With this approximation, the negativity volume becomes

-Second, in the case of bright enough SC state, the interference fringes in the Wigner function [Eq.~\eqref{eq:int_part_sc_wigner}] are much finer than the width of the Gaussian envelope associated with the two lobes.
-Because \(W_{\rm int} \sim \exp(-D(y-\delta))\cos(D(p-\delta))\) it oscillates rapidly across momentum axis, generating alternating positive and negative fringes within slightly changing envelope during one cosine period:
+Second, in the case of bright-enough SC state, the interference fringes in the Wigner function [see Eq.~\eqref{eq:int_part_sc_wigner}] are much finer than the width of the Gaussian envelope associated with the two lobes.
+Because \(W_{\rm int} \sim \exp(-B(y-\delta)^2)\cos(D(p-\delta))\) it oscillates rapidly across the momentum axis, generating alternating positive and negative fringes within a slightly changing envelope during one cosine period

 Accordingly, we restrict the integration domain to the negative-fringe regions where \(W_{\rm int}(x,p) < 0\), i.e., where \(\cos(D(p-\delta)) < 0\).
-In the case of bright enough SC state, the cosine fringes are fast compared with the variation scale of the Gaussian envelope, so the integral over phase space can be evaluated by decomposing it into a sum over individual negative half-periods and treating the Gaussian envelope as approximately constant within each half-period.
+In the case of bright-enough SC state, the cosine fringes are fast compared with the variation scale of the Gaussian envelope, so the integral over phase space can be evaluated by decomposing it into a sum over individual negative half-periods and by treating the Gaussian envelope as approximately constant within each half-period.
 Under this slowly varying envelope approximation, the integral becomes